 Finding cold air blowing out of your furnace in the middle of the winter is not a pleasant experience.
-There might be a few issues with your appliance, and based on their severity, a technician might be able to solve your appliance’s heating problems.
-However, before you go about calling for a heating repair in Alpharetta, there are a few things that you can check on your own to restore the heating of your appliance.
+There might be a few issues with your appliance, and based on their severity.
+A technician might be able to solve your appliance’s heating problems.
+However, before you go about calling for a furnace repair in Atlanta, there are a few things that you can check on your own to restore the heating of your appliance.

 The most common problems causing issues with your furnace are:

 People often forget to switch the thermostat from “ON” to “AUTO” when the season changes.
 This causes your appliance to blow out the air even when the heaters aren’t running.
 Hence, the cold air.
 Instead, try turning the switch to “AUTO” so that your blowers only run when you have the burners turned on.